geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Clothe the bleak summits of the chalky down;
 And when the ocean burst upon their sight,
 Its waves just trembled in the dawning light.
-" Oh, haste," the maiden cried, " our lingering course;
+Oh, haste,the maiden cried, our lingering course;
-" My vessel waits."
-She urged her foaming horse,
+My vessel waits.She urged her foaming horse,
 And Alfred followed.
 Soon the glowing skies
 Cast o'er the deep Aurora's purple dyes;
 And, as they reach'd the strand, Hyperion gave